FengxianJi/FengxianJi/README.md

 ---

 ## 🌟 Selected Publications
-My research mainly focuses on two areas: (1) AI scientist agents and (2) their applications in finance.
+My research mainly focuses on two areas: (1) AI scientist agents and (2) applications in finance.
+(1) AI scientist agents

+(2) Applications in finance, in collaboration with Zhuohan Xie and The FinanceAI.

 ## 🌟 Open-Source Projects